 Some of you may know my daughter was recently diagnosed with Crohn’s disease (click here for that blog).
 It has been a bit of a whirlwind for my daughter, but we know, with support, we will deal with whatever this disease throws at us.

-We really wanted to do something to help fundraise on behalf of Crohn’s & Colitis UK so we decided we would introduce some purple flower bulbs onto our eCommerce shop whereby we, as a business, would donate to the charity for every pack of 25 of these special purple bulbs that we sold.
+We really wanted to do something to help fundraise on behalf of Crohn’s & Colitis UK so we decided we would introduce some purple flower bulbs and gifts onto our eCommerce shop whereby we, as a business, would donate to the charity for every pack of 25 of these special purple bulbs that we sold.
 We also had a few customers and family members who wanted to donate directly to our fundraising efforts, so we decided to do something a little bit special in return.

 My daughter was keen to do something active, partly to prove to herself and others that she could do it, and also partly to say thank you to Crohn’s & Colitis UK for the help and support she received, and is still receiving, from this amazing charity.